 Per state law and UHS policy, all employees who receive a report of sexual misconduct must promptly share that information with the Title IX Coordinator and cannot maintain confidentiality with the exception of:

-- Counseling or health center staff
+- Counseling or health center staff acting in their capacity as a counseling or health provider;

-- Individuals who are associated with the University in the role of a pastoral counselor or confidential advisor
+- Individuals who are associated with the University in the role of a pastoral counselor or confidential advisor acting in that capacity;

 In addition, some individuals who are not Responsible Employees who must also share reports of sexual misconduct with the Title IX Coordinator include, but are not limited to: